creek-service/json-schema-validation-comparison/README.md

 It's worth pointing out that [Confluent][confluent]'s own JSON serde internally use `Everit`, which may mean they'll be helping to support it going forward.

-Alternatively, if you're either uneasy using deprecated or unmaintained libraries, or need more functionality or support for the latest drafts, then these tests would suggest you take a look at `SchemaFriend`: it comes out to for functionality and is only beaten on performance by the unmaintained or deprecated `Medeia` and `Everit`.
+Alternatively, if you're either uneasy using deprecated or unmaintained libraries, or need more functionality or support for the latest drafts, then these results would suggest you take a look at `SchemaFriend`: it comes out on top for functionality and is only beaten on performance by the unmaintained or deprecated `Medeia` and `Everit`.

 Note: The author of this repository is not affiliated with any of the implementations covered by this test suite.